 - Phillips-head screwdriver

-- Standard slot screwdriver
+- Flat-head screwdriver

 - Plumber's tape for threaded plumbing connections

 - New plumbing/drain parts as required

 Purchase a Replacement Sink

 But if you wish, now is the time to upgrade from a faucet having separate hot and cold faucet handles to a single-handle washerless faucet.
-If so, you'll want to make sure the hold configuration on the new sink matches the new faucet.Continue to 3 of 8 below.
+If so, you'll want to make sure the hole configuration on the new sink matches the new faucet.

-Disconnect the Plumbing and Electrical Connections and Remove the Sink
+Disconnect the Plumbing and Electrical Connections, and Remove the Sink

-- Before you start disconnecting anything, please make sure to turn off the water supply.
+Before you start disconnecting anything, make sure to turn off the water supply.
 There should be a water shut-off valve for the hot and cold water located under the sink.
 If not, then turn the water supply off at the main valve.

-- If you have a garbage disposal, then unplug it from the power outlet.
+If you have a garbage disposal, then unplug it from the power outlet.

-- Disconnect the drain trap from the sink waste drain or garbage disposal, using channel-type pliers.
+Disconnect the drain trap from the sink waste drain or garbage disposal, using channel-type pliers.

 Prepare the Sink Opening in the Countertop

-Make sure to clean the edges of the old sink opening of all old plumbers putty or caulk.
+Clean the edges of the old sink opening of all old plumbers putty or caulk.
 Carefully scrape the residual putty or caulk with a putty knife, if necessary.
-Clean the area with a household surface cleaner.Continue to 5 of 8 below.
+Clean the area with a household surface cleaner.

 Follow the manufacturer's installation instructions for installing the faucet.
-Some manufacturers require you to... assemble part of the faucet before installing it on the sink.
-The manufacturer will usually provide you a rubber seal to place under the base plate of the faucet and the sink.Continue to 6 of 8 below.
+Some manufacturers require you to assemble part of the faucet before installing it on the sink.
+The manufacturer will usually provide you with a rubber seal to place under the base plate of the faucet and the sink.

 Place the New Sink Into the Countertop

-- With the sink still in an upside down position, place a bead of plumber's putty or silicone caulk around the complete edge of the sink.
+With the sink still in an upside-down position, place a bead of plumber's putty or silicone caulk around the complete edge of the sink.
 Make sure to locate the putty or caulk near the outer edge of the sink so that it will make full contact with the countertop when installed.

-- Now carefully drop the sink into position.
+Carefully drop the sink into position.

-Final Sink Attachment to the Countertop
+Attach the Sink to the Countertop

-Clean up any putty or caulk that squeezed out from the bottom of the sink edge as it was tightened down.Continue to 8 of 8 below.
+Clean up any putty or caulk that squeezed out from the bottom of the sink edge as it was tightened down.

-- Place the new disposal sink flange or sink strainer assembly into the sink opening and press it into the plumber's putty.
-Tighten from below until the putty... squeezes out and the flange is tight against the sink.
+Place the new disposal sink flange or sink strainer assembly into the sink opening and press it into the plumber's putty.
+Tighten from below until the putty squeezes out and the flange is tight against the sink.

-- Now hook up the waste drain lines and water supply lines.
+Hook up the waste drain lines and water supply lines.
 Make sure the threaded connections are tight and be sure to use plumber's tape on all threaded connections to prevent leakage.

-- Turn on the water supply and check for and correct any leaks.
+Turn on the water supply, and check for and correct any leaks.

-- Once the plumbing connections are made, plug the garbage disposal into the electrical outlet and test for proper operation.
+Once the plumbing connections are made, plug the garbage disposal into the electrical outlet and test for proper operation.

-That's it, you're all done.
 Now enjoy that beautiful new sink and faucet!